The Artful Parent’s top recommendations of kids’ art supplies for drawing. Plus, drawing books, art prompts, games and other drawing ideas for kids!

-Does you child love to draw?
-This is something that’s been so fun to watch develop in my own kids as they move from scribbles to representing what they’re interested in.
+Does your child love to draw?
+This is something that can been so fun to watch develop as children move from scribbles to representational drawings to more detailed images of what they’re interested in.

 In the early years, it’s our job to provide the materials to foster child-directed exploration through drawing––and encourage kids to have lots of fun along the way.

 Below you’ll find our top recommendations of art supplies for drawing, divided by age for easy reference.

 Start with a few versatile drawing supplies during the toddler years, then add to your materials as your child grows.

 Drawing Supplies for Kids

 Toddler Art Supplies for Drawing

 What to expect: Scribbling is the norm for ages 1-3 and should be encouraged.

 - Stabilo Woody 3-1s (These are long lasting and can be used on paper, glass–and turn into watercolor paints!)

 - Kitpas art crayon (similar to a thick oil pastel)